emdupre/nha-ml-nimg/content/03-cross-validation.md

 warnings.filterwarnings("ignore")
 ```

+To date, we have focussed on "feature engineering" quite broadly.
+When applying machine learning to neuroimaging data, however, equally important are (1) the model that we train to generate predictions and (2) how we assess the generalizability of our learned model.
-In applying machine learning to neuroimaging data, appropriate cross-validation methods are critical for drawing meaningful inferences.
+In this context, appropriate cross-validation methods are critical for drawing meaningful inferences.
 However, many neuroscience researchers are not familiar with how to choose an appropriate cross-validation method for their data.

 ```{figure} ../images/poldrack-2020-fig3.jpg